aaronsb/jira-cloud/docs/getting-started.md

    - Click "Create API token"
    - Name your token and copy it securely

-2. Use your Atlassian account email and Jira host (your-instance.atlassian.net)
+2. Use your Atlassian account email and Jira host URL (must include `https://`, e.g., `https://your-instance.atlassian.net`)

 ## Examples